 Social partners' role in the implementation, monitoring and assessment phase:

-Since the outbreak of the Corona crisis, the government has had regular and close consultation with the social partners.
+Since the outbreak of the COVID-19 crisis, the government has had regular and close consultation with the social partners.
 Together the national level social partners and the government arrived at the first and second packages of emergency measures, announced 17 March and 20 May respectively.
 Social partners for the cultural and creative sectors have lobbied for extra support from the government for their sectors, with success.

 The cultural and creative social partner organisations appear satisfied with the specific measures designed for their sectors.